ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-onelogin/README.md

 This has been tested with Azure AD, Google, OpenAM and the SAP Gateway login pages.

 Merge requests with other login handlers are more than welcome via pull request.

+## Prerequisites

+- Requires at least [`@ui5/cli@3.0.0`](https://sap.github.io/ui5-tooling/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://sap.github.io/ui5-tooling/pages/Configuration/#specification-version-30))

+> :warning: **UI5 Tooling Compatibility**
+> All releases of this tooling extension using the major version `3.x.x` only support UI5 Tooling V3.
+Any previous release below version `3` (if available) also supports older versions of the UI5 Tooling.
+But it's strongly recommended to upgrade to UI5 Tooling V3!

 ## Install